Ecuador Amazon Tours

 Manatee Amazon Explorer ~ Budget Class

-Starting from the jungle town of Coca, the Manatee is the only cruiseship operating in Ecuador's Amazon, in the pristine upper basins of the Napo and Aguarico Rivers, around Limoncocha Wildlife Reserve and Yasuni National Park.
+Starting from the jungle town of Coca, the exclusively-designed Manatee Amazon Explorer has been offering adventurous 4, 5 and 8-day itineraries for over 20 years in Ecuador's Amazon, in the pristine upper basins of the Napo and Aguarico Rivers, around Limoncocha Wildlife Reserve and Yasuni National Park.

 Anakonda ~ Superior Class

-Currently being built in Coca, the Anakonda will be a Superior-Class sister ship to the legendary Manatee.
-Boasting three decks, with 14 spacious standard cabins on the Main Deck, and 4 VIP cabins on the Upper Deck, she will have room for 44 discerning passengers.
-The service and hospitality will be of the same high quality as the Manatee, while the facilities will include a sun deck that is fully enclosed by a mosquito net.
+The Anakonda is a Superior-Class sister ship to the legendary Manatee.
+Boasting three decks with 18 spacious suites, she will have room for 40 discerning passengers.
+The service and hospitality will be of the same high quality as the Manatee, while the facilities will include ensuite bathrooms with special massage showers and a sun deck with Jacuzzi.

 Puerto Francisco de Orellana, more commonly known as Coca, is the capital of the province of Orellana in eastern Ecuador, and the tourism gateway to the Ecuadorean Amazon.